Killeshandra: 1841 census

-Economic changes

-Killeshandra's core economy remains largely based upon its agriculture, cottage industries producing flax and linen during the 18th and early 19th century.
-Killeshandra Co-operative Creamery, formed in 1896 became one of Ireland's early leaders in dairy and milk processing, reaching out to local farmers and milk producers.
-From the early twentieth century Killeshandra became a hub of industry in the region aided by the railway for movement of goods.
-Several flax and corn mills remained in operation in addition to Fletcher's timber sawmill, which was built on the site of an earlier brewery.
-From the 1880s the town was serviced by a railway line linking Crosdoney and Cavan town.
-However, the closure of the railway to goods and passengers in 1960 was the first significant result of population decline throughout the region.
-The eventual closure of Fletcher's sawmill and the demise of street market trading brought an end to the Killeshandra market-house.

-Today Killeshandra, in addition to being a base for the Lakeland Dairy Company, is a tourist destination within County Cavan for anglers, walkers and wildlife enthusiasts.
-The Lough Bawn Hotel is located in the middle of the village and there are several local B&Bs popular for visiting anglers.
-Killeshandra has shops, two national schools, denominational churches, restaurants and several pubs.
-A community hall was completed in September 2013, replacing a hall built in the 1970s.
-The new hall has a large open space for indoor sporting events, as well as space for dancing, concerts and exhibitions.

 Public transport

-Bus
+Buses

-From September 2018, Local Link Cavan-Monaghan route 929 will serve the town with four journeys in each direction, linking the town with Cavan, Newtowngore and Ballinamore.
+As at 2023, Local Link route 929 serves the town with several buses to and from Cavan town and other local places.
 The town is also served by several Local Link Cavan Monaghan door-to-door routes.

 Bus Éireann serves the town once weekly on Tuesdays, with route 465 providing a return journey to Cavan via Arvagh and Ballinagh, and a one-way to journey to Carrigallen.

 Rail

 Killashandra railway station was once the terminus of a short branch railway line between Cavan and Crossdoney on the Midland Great Western Railway line.
 Opened in 1886, the Killeshandra branch line, along with the Crossdoney to Cavan line, discontinued passenger service in 1947.
 The line remained open for goods traffic until 1959, then was closed completely in January 1960.
 Most of the rail infrastructure is now gone, but the station and a nearby goods shed still remain.

+Recreation and tourism

+Killeshandra is a "gateway" to the UNESCO Cuilcagh Lakelands Geopark region, part of the Erne catchment environment of rivers, lakes, wetlands and woodland.
+Together with the Lough Oughter Special Protected Area (SPA), it has been recognised by the EU programme for wildlife, Natura 2000, since 2010.

+Killeshandra is also a base for the Killeshandra Camino Calling Walking Festival which takes place in June each year.
+There are several looped walking and cycling trails within Killykeen Forest Park.
+Rockfield Lake, which is popular with anglers, is a few kilometres southwest of the town.

+The town is home to Killeshandra Gaelic Football Club.